mizrael/davidguida.net/src/_posts/2020-05-24-event-sourcing-in-net-core-part-4-query-models.md

         }
     }</pre>

-<del>This was the last article of the series</del>. <a href="https://www.davidguida.net/event-sourcing-in-net-core-part-5-offline-consumers/" target="_blank" rel="noreferrer noopener">Next time</a> we&#8217;ll see what is an offline consumer and why we all need one.
-Make sure you&#8217;re not missing <a rel="noreferrer noopener" href="https://www.davidguida.net/event-sourcing-in-net-core-part-1-a-gentle-introduction/" target="_blank">part 1</a>, <a rel="noreferrer noopener" href="https://www.davidguida.net/event-sourcing-in-net-core-part-2-storing-events/" target="_blank">part 2</a>, and <a rel="noreferrer noopener" href="https://www.davidguida.net/event-sourcing-in-net-core-part-3-broadcasting-events/" target="_blank">part 3</a> !.
+<del>This was the last article of the series</del>. <a href="https://www.davidguida.net/event-sourcing-in-net-core-part-5-offline-consumers/" target="_blank" rel="noreferrer noopener">Next time</a> we'll see what is an offline consumer and why we all need one.
+Make sure you're not missing <a rel="noreferrer noopener" href="https://www.davidguida.net/event-sourcing-in-net-core-part-1-a-gentle-introduction/" target="_blank">part 1</a>, <a rel="noreferrer noopener" href="https://www.davidguida.net/event-sourcing-in-net-core-part-2-storing-events/" target="_blank">part 2</a>, and <a rel="noreferrer noopener" href="https://www.davidguida.net/event-sourcing-in-net-core-part-3-broadcasting-events/" target="_blank">part 3</a> !.

 <div class="post-details-footer-widgets">
 </div>